F56 (classification): LAF3

 In athletics, LAF3 competitors compete in F54, F55, F56, F57 and F58 events.
 These are wheelchair athletics classes.
 Athletes in this class have normal functioning in their throwing arm.
 While throwing, they can generally maintain good balance.
 Competitors in this class may also compete in T44.
 This is a standing class for people with weakness in one leg muscle or who have joint restrictions.
 At the 1984 Summer Paralympics, LAF1, LAF2 and LAF3 track athletes had the 60 meters and 400 meter distances on the program.
 There was a large range of sportspeople with different disabilities in this class at the 1984 Summer Paralympics.

 LAF3 is an Les Autres sports classification.
 Sportspeople in this class use wheelchairs on a regular basis as a result of reduced muscle function.
 They have normal trunk functionality, balance and use of their upper limbs.
-Medically, this class includes people with hemiparsis, and hip and knee stiffness with deformation in one arm.
+Medically, this class includes people with hemiparesis, and hip and knee stiffness with deformation in one arm.
 It means they have limited function in at least two limbs.
 In terms of functional classification, this means the sportsperson uses a wheelchair, has good sitting balance and has good arm function.
 For the 1984 Summer Paralympics, LAF3 was defined by the Games organizers as, "Wheelchair bound with normal arm function and good sitting balance."